Julian-Figueroa/modern-js-DOM/README.md

-Basic of the Dom for VAnilla JavaScript
+Basic of the Dom for Vanilla JavaScript